EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 ## Mapping GENI Concepts to K8s

-A K8s Service corresponds fairly closely to a GENI Slice.
-The major difference is one of perspective: a GENI Slice is defined in terms of the operator’s perspective (it is a bag to which the developer attaches resources) rather than from the developer’s (a Service is an organized collection of execution instances which together deliver a service to the end-user).
+A K8s service corresponds fairly closely to a GENI Slice.
+The major difference is one of perspective: a GENI Slice is defined in terms of the operator’s perspective (it is a bag to which the developer attaches resources) rather than from the developer’s (a service is an organized collection of execution instances which together deliver a service to the end-user).
 The K8s pod plays a role roughly equivalent to a GENI sliver.
-The rough equivalence is again primarily due to the operator vs developer perspective; GENI defines a sliver as a resource which is attached to a slice; K8s defines a pod as a collection of containers which form the unit of instantiable functionality for a Service.
+The rough equivalence is again primarily due to the operator vs developer perspective; GENI defines a sliver as a resource which is attached to a slice; K8s defines a pod as a collection of containers which form the unit of instantiable functionality for a service.
 To see the difference, note that a GENI experimenter who wished to use K8s  to deploy and organize his or her experiment might make the reasonable choice to deploy each pod in a VM; in this case, GENI would see each pod as a sliver.
 However,